 So what do you do if neither the bank or the seller want to fund the deal for you?
 What options do you have left?
 Simply put, you’ll need to look for private money.
 That is, individuals who invest in other people’s deals.
 This money is offered in exchange for debt, equity or a combination of both debt and equity.
 Debt is pretty straight forward; it’s simply a private individual acting just like a bank would.
 Whereas an equity investor is going to have an ownership stake in the property and that may be anywhere from a 10% to 50%.
 It all depends on how you structure it.

 The last, and increasingly popular option, is a combination or a hybrid structure.
 Essentially, in exchange for funding your deal, you're going to offer them a preferred return, which is a fixed interest rate.
 As an example, let’s say 7% interest on the money that they give you.
 And then they're also going to get a piece of the profits from the deal (cash flow and equity).

 I realize that funding deals is a stumbling block for many new investors.
 This article was just meant to be a generic overview.
 As the saying goes, there’s a thousand ways to skin a cat...and, similarly there’s a thousand ways to fund a deal.
-If you’d like to learn more, recently hosted a 2 hour live training on the subject as part of The Storage Rebellion University.
-You can gain access to the recording as well as to our next LIVE call for FREE by clicking here!
-I Hope to see you there and look forward to answering your questions!
+If you’d like to learn even more, you should consider joining us inside the Storage Rebellion UNIVERSITY!